1.) Private, 1-on-1, individualized and customized instruction. Contact us for openings.

 - Arithmetic concepts, like ratios, percentages, and proportions, are embedded within the context of an algebra problem rather than as stand-alone problems.

+Students will need to carefully read word problems, create equations and algebraic expressions, understand linear and quadratic functions, and interpret graphs.
 Content knowledge is more important than strategy application than ever before.
 A strong grasp of Algebra 1 and 2 (or Common Core Math 1-3) will be important.

 Optional SAT Essay